Updated April 14, 2023.

 Wide Byzantine is used in the upper right.
 This Byzantine has stitches over three intersections with four stitches per step.

 Irregular Byzantine (lower left) varies the width of stitches in each row from 1 to 4 intersections.
 I think it makes a really eye-catching pattern.

-Byzantine with Cashmere (overdye patch) is an variation on Byzantine where the steps are uneven.
+Byzantine with Cashmere (overdye patch) is a variation on Byzantine where the steps are uneven.
 This makes the “open patches rectangular to fit the Cashmeres.
 There are four stitches on horizontal steps and six on vertical steps.
 The easiest way to make this stitch is to stitch a line of Byzantines and park your thread.
 Then add the Cashmeres and park That thread.
 Then repeat by stitching another row of Byzantine.

 Uneven Jacquard (toe) is similar to Byzantine with Cashmere in the horizontal and vertical steps have different numbers of stitches.
 Here, though, the rows fit together instead of leaving open spaces.
-Here there are six stitches in the horizontal steps and four in the vertical steps.
+Here there are six stitches in the horizontal steps and four in the vertical ones.